Loading

 Statements and positions

 Alongside its individual statements, San Marino has repeatedly aligned with other states to deliver statements on EWIPA.
-In 2018 and 2019, San Marino joined some 50 and 71 states respectively to endorse joint statements on the use of explosive weapons in populated areas at the UN General Assembly First Committee, calling attention to the devastating and long-lasting humanitarian impact of the use of explosive weapons in populated areas and urging states to reverse the trend of high levels of civilian harm.9 San Marino has also aligned with several statements delivered by the European Union (EU) on the issue of EWIPA, the latest one being the statement delivered during the UN General Assembly First Committee in 2023, in which the EU welcomed the political declaration and highlighted the importance of its adoption.
-The EU also highlighted the work ahead for implementing the declaration’s commitments, including at the 2024 Oslo Conference.10
+In 2018 and 2019, San Marino joined some 50 and 71 states respectively to endorse joint statements on the use of explosive weapons in populated areas at the UN General Assembly First Committee, calling attention to the devastating and long-lasting humanitarian impact of the use of explosive weapons in populated areas and urging states to reverse the trend of high levels of civilian harm.10 San Marino has also aligned with several statements delivered by the European Union (EU) on the issue of EWIPA, including during the UN General Assembly First Committee in 2023, in which the EU welcomed the political declaration and highlighted the importance of its adoption.
+The EU also highlighted the work ahead for implementing the declaration’s commitments, including at the 2024 Oslo Conference.11 At the 2024 UN Security Council open debate on Protection of Civilians, the EU expressed that given the significant impact of the explosive weapons in populated areas its use should be restricted or avoided.12

 Other State Positions